Author: Fran Falkin

-Perhaps the best known stretch of highway in America, California's Highway 1 between Los Angeles and San Francisco is 400 miles of coastal beauty.
+Perhaps the best known stretch of highway in America -- California's Highway 1 between Los Angeles and San Francisco is 400 miles of coastal beauty that's become our "favorite family roadtrip."

 What comes to mind when you think of California?
 Is it the cable cars climbing the hills of San Francisco, or is it the glamour of Hollywood and Los Angeles?
 While these cities are bursting with interesting places for families to explore, the 450 miles between them offer treasures of their own.
 Scenic Highway 1, also known as the Pacific Coast Highway, hugs the coastline from northern California to its southern border.
 It offers magnificent views of the ocean, and is the recommended route for this trip, with a few possible detours.
 Plan a variety of stops from the suggestions below and you can turn this ten-hour drive into a long weekend of family fun.